edgelesssys/contrast/docs/docs/howto/registry-authentication.md

 The ability to specify CA certificates mainly serves two purposes, namely allowing connections to registries that aren't publicly trusted in the web PKI, and to restrict who can ostensibly intercept and log traffic for metadata analysis.

+If your cluster uses an OCI registry mirror, you can configure the imagepuller to use that mirror, too.
+The mirror address is a full HTTP URL, like `https://mirror.example.com:6443`.
+If the `mirror` field is set, the other configuration options (credentials, CA certificates) apply to the connection to this mirror, not the original registry.
+The mirror registry needs to implement the [relevant parts of the OCI spec](https://github.com/opencontainers/distribution-spec/blob/5e57cc0a07ea002e507a65d4757e823f133fcb52/spec.md?plain=1#L735-L753).

 A number of example configurations for various use-case scenarios are shown below.